How to Get a Hedge Fund Job?

-Have a look at the guide below which may help you tread the path of hedge fund well –
+Have a look at the guide below, which may help you tread the path of hedge fund well –

 - Choose commerce: The first step is simple.
-After 10th Standard, choose commerce with accounting and economics.
+After the 10th Standard, choose commerce with accounting and economics.

 - Become the best in your area of expertise: You need to know everything about a specific industry.
 This “everything” includes so much that you should be the only person who knows about it.

-Hedge Fund Skills required
+Hedge Fund Skills Required

-Without any ado, let’s get to the look at the skills you must have to be get into hedge fund –
+Without any ado, let’s get to the look at the skills you must have to get into hedge fund –

-Hedge Fund Salary & Work-life balance
+Hedge Fund Salary & Work-Life Balance

 Let’s have a look at the compensation details of hedge fund professionals below –

-Strategies to get into Hedge Fund
+Strategies to Get into Hedge Fund

-Here are a few things you should keep in mind if a you want to get into hedge fund –
+Here are a few things you should keep in mind if you want to get into a hedge fund –

-- You will be having general rounds – fit round, HR round, and partner round.
-Along with that, you need to go through a case study analysis session.
-You will be given a time of a few days and you will be provided with an income statement, a balance sheet, and a cash flow statement of a company.
-And then you will be asked to prepare a one-page briefing of the valuation of the company.
+- You will have general rounds – fit round, HR round, and partner round.
+You also need to go through a case study analysis session.
+You will be given a time of a few days, and you will be provided with an income statement, a balance sheet, and a cash flow statementCash Flow StatementA Statement of Cash Flow is an accounting document that tracks the incoming and outgoing cash and cash equivalents from a business.
+And then, you will be asked to prepare a one-page briefing on the company’s valuation.

 - Know what questions are asked during interviews in hedge funds.
 Four questions that are usually asked in a hedge fund interview are – (1) Brief about your background (Tell your structured story); (2) Why hedge fund?
 (Be specific in your answer); (3) Have you done any investing?
 If yes, what sort of?
 (Share your experience); (4) Which stocks are your favorite?
 And why?
 (Mention your preference and remark why these are your preference).

-#2 – Do internships:
+#2 – Do internships

-#3 – Network:
+#3 – Network

-#4 – Stick and try to achieve a partner status:
+#4 – Stick and try to achieve a partner status